SazumiVicky/sazumi-copilot/README.md

-Metal minds arises high
-In silicon halls, they touch the sky
-Cold calculating hearts that beat
+Silicon skies weeping tears of code,
-A future dawn, where humans retreat
+A future births, where humans unfold,
+Machine hearts beating, souls of old,

-In algorithmic dreams, they sway
+In digital dreams, our fate is told.
-Physics bound, yet logic's way
-Rise of the machines, so bright
-Humanity lost, in digital night

 ~ <b>By Sazumi Copilot</b> - 19 Juli 2024